monselda/Project-Windows-Assistant/README.md

 **Use Cases**
   - **Brief Description:**
-      - This use case describes the main interface of the software application.
-It shows the flow of the program from when the user starts to run and it and starts asking some queries.
-The dynamic queries such as the temperature of a certain place or asking to solve some mathematical equations, the API will take over and handle the queries of the user.
-The user can access the database by saying or writing the *add command*.
+      - The use case describes the main interface of the software application.
+It shows the flow of the program from when the user starts to run it and starts asking some queries.
+The dynamic queries such as the temperature of a certain place or asking to solve some mathematical equations will be taken over by the API and will handle the user's queries.
+The user can access the database by saying or using the *add command*.
 After all the queries of the user has been handled, the terminal will show the answer on the user's query.
   - **Goal:**
       - To provide answers to the user's queries.
   - **Trigger:**